peterMuriuki/setup-computer/notes.md

 - postman is instaled using snap store, found a postman-db.sh script that does the installation at SanderTheDragon

+## Pre-requisites

+Install python, you can do so by using pyenv to help manage both  python versions and virtual environments.
+We recommend you create a virtualenvirtonment.

+Install the python dependencies pip install -r requirements/dev.txt
+Install the ansible dependencies ansible-galaxy install -r requirements.yml

 `ansible-playbook  playbook.yml -c=local -i inventoryFile -b -K `